Faculty & Research

 |Dr. David Reed

-After completing his PhD in physiology at Queen’s University, Dr. Reed pursued clinical training that included internal medicine at the University of Alberta and gastroenterology at McMaster University.
+After completing his PhD in physiology at Queen’s University, Dr. Reed completed medical school at the University of Toronto.
+He then completed his clinical training that included internal medicine at the University of Alberta and gastroenterology at McMaster University.
 He then pursued a research fellowship at Queen Mary, University of London.